solita/solita.github.com/_posts/2018-11-12-Generating-test-data-with-Burp.md

 ![Burp intruder payload](/img/burp-test-data/attack.jpg)

-Burp has another nice tool in this regard, the *Attacker*.
+Burp has another nice tool that can generate requests, the *Attacker*.
 It's basically a web app scanner, similar to [Nessus](https://www.tenable.com/products/nessus/nessus-professional), [Acunetix](https://www.acunetix.com/web-vulnerability-scanner/), ZAP and the like.
 It tries to enter various malicious inputs to the fields in the request and based on the server's responses it might find some actual security flaws.
 But assuming the backend server is not actually vulnerable and doesn't crash when faced with such hostile requests, this can be used to generate some rather interesting data entries in the database.

-If there is a second order problem with the system, the scanner may not be able to detect it.
-For example, a stored [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting) where the XSS is triggered in some other page not directly related to the store endpoint, might go unnoticed.
-Same thing for second order SQL injections.
-But if a human browses the application after the attack has run it's course, such issues can be very visible.

-You could also see all kinds of encoding issues and trouble with assumptions about field lengths and so on, which may not be security flaws, but you would want to fix them anyway because they are bugs in the system.
-This is something security testers rarely think about because they are not rewarded if they report mundane ordinary bugs to the developers.
-As a developer or QA engineer I would like to know about all bugs, not just the ones that could be exploited at the moment.

 So, I chose only the endpoint that creates data as the target, and launched an attack.
 Behold, what a jolly bunch of awesome people I now have in my local database!